Indikativ/Indikativ/README.md

 Hey there 👋

 i'm currently...
-- 👀 working on a game and java
+- 👀 working on a game and java, kotlin
 - 🌱 learning kotlin
 - 👯 trying to help on github.com/HGLabor